angelsolaorbaiceta/InkUnits/README.md

 | Mass       | -                | mg, cg, dg, g, dag, hg, kg   | oz, lb                |
 | Force      | -                | N, kN, MN                    | lbf                   |

-Note that, any compound unit using this simple ones will also be able to be converted by _InkUnits_, and there is where its power lies.
-For example, the following are understood:
+Note that, any compound unit using these simple ones will also be able to be converted by _InkUnits_, and there is where its power lies.
+For example, the following are understood by the conversion engine:

 - **Area**: _cm2_, _m2_, _ft2_...
 - **Density**: _g/cm3_, _kg/m3_, _oz/ft3_...
 - **Moment**: _N·m_, _lbf·ft_...

+To add more unit conversion factors, see instructions in [Configuration Documentation page](Documentation/Configuration.md).